 Download our new sugarcane aphid scouting guide for Kansas here!

 Sugarcane aphids are capable of very high rates of reproduction and produce copious amounts of honeydew.
-Scout early and often for the sugarcane aphid in sorghum.
+Scouting should begin mid-July and continue until sorghum reaches physiological maturity, as sugarcane aphids will feed in panicles right through grain fill.

-Sugarcane aphids are found on the undersides of sorghum leaves.
-Leaves below infested ones will be covered in honey dew (aphid excretion) and will have a shiny appearance which become colonized with a sooty mold after a period of time.
+Sugarcane aphids colonies develop on the undersides of sorghum leaves.
+Leaves below infested ones will be covered in honeydew (aphid excretion) and will have a shiny appearance.
+Sooty mold may grow on the honeydew after a period of time.

 Shiny honeydew on leaf is a easy way to detect these aphids (left).
 These leaves become colonized by sooty mold and shed skins of the larvae after a period of time (right).